MEN ON A MISSION

 Men on a Mission ensures young men in our Clubs have opportunities to learn responsibility, positive behavior, and develop good character through the Club’s Passport to Manhood, an innovative rite-of-passage program designed to guide boys ages 8-17 on their journey to manhood.

 Adolescent boys growing up today face more challenges than ever before in their transition to adulthood.
 And for inner-city youth, overwhelmingly young men of color, those challenges are compounded by factors such as systemic racism, prejudice and stereotyping, the impact of trauma and violence, and disparities in educational and economic opportunities.
-No young man should feel as if good health, a safe neighborhood, or a good education is beyond his reach.

 “It is easier to build strong children than to repair broken men.”